wp-plugins/panjo/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Embed live feed of Panjo listings from your favorite marketplace.
+Embed a live feed of Panjo listings from your favorite marketplace.

 == Description ==